sdenier/Articles/testing_logging/testing_logging.md

 A Last Small Refinement
 -----------------------

-To cover the code, we could have a test case for error handling, checking that the error is recovered.
+To cover our codebase, we could have a test case for error handling, checking that the error is recovered.
 Let's take the following sample and its accompanying test.

 ```
   function resilientParse(body)